 Reading time: 8 minutes

-In psychedelic therapy, two substances are drawing significant attention: ketamine and psilocybin (the active compound in “magic” mushrooms).
+In psychedelic therapy, two substances are drawing significant attention: ketamine and psilocybin (the active compound in “magic” mushrooms), both of which are considered psychedelic drugs.

 At Essence Institute, we’re often asked: “What’s the difference between ketamine and psilocybin?” and “Which one is right for me?”